 Capital losses are offset against capital gains.
-Net capital losses of up to \$3,000 can be deducted against ordinary income.
-Unused capital losses may be carried forward indefinitely and offset against capital gains and up to \$3,000 of ordinary income annually, in future years.
+For joint filers, net capital losses of up to \$3,000 (\$1,500 for single filers) can be deducted against ordinary income.
+Unused capital losses may be carried forward indefinitely and offset against capital gains and up to \$3,000 (\$1,500 for single filers) of ordinary income annually, in future years.

-Planning Suggestion: Add up all capital gains and losses you have realized so far this year, plus anticipated year-end capital gain distributions from mutual funds (this amount should be presently available by calling your mutual fund's customer service number).
+Planning Suggestion: Add up all capital gains and losses you have realized so far this year, plus anticipated yearend capital gain distributions from mutual funds (this amount should be presently available by calling your mutual fund's customer service number).
 Then review the unrealized gains and losses in your portfolio.
 Consider selling additional securities to generate gains or losses to maximize tax benefits.
 Caution: Do not sell a security simply to generate a gain or loss to offset other realized gains or losses.
 The investment merits of selling any security must also be considered.

 Note: Capital gains and losses on publicly-traded securities are recognized on the trade date, not the settlement date.
-For instance, gains and losses on trades executed on December 31, 2015, are taken into account in computing your 2015 taxable income.
+For instance, gains and losses on trades executed on December 31, 2016, are taken into account in computing your 2016 taxable income.